adelevie/parse_resource/README.md

 User authentication is my top priority feature.
 Several people have specifically requested it, and Parse just began exposing [`User` objects in the REST API](https://www.parse.com/docs/rest#users).

-Let me know any other features you want.
+Let me know of any other features you want.

 Words of caution